 After graduation he was placed in a precarious position.
 He had no money, no contacts and no forum to enunciate his views.
 Ian could not express his frustration, and were it not for an accident of medicine Ian would still be in the same position.
 He resolved that, if circumstances ever permitted, he would try to make a contribution back to society in order to say thank you.

 In view of the above, the Ian Joye Medal came into existence.
-Maggie and Christopher Joye has already expanded the original concept to mathematics, and now law, and will carry the mantle for the family into the future.
+Maggie and Christopher Joye have already expanded the original concept to mathematics, and now law, and will carry the mantle for the family into the future.

 The Joye family has made substantial donations to many public institutions, including the Opera House, NSW Art Gallery, and others.
 In addition, we have established scholarships for talented people at schools, an art foundation, and the Ian Joye Medals in various disciplines at Sydney University, which most of my children attended.